Windham School District offers females expanded course offerings, career options

 Construction Fundamentals — While not a stand-alone trade, Construction Fundamentals is being offered as the entry level activity for all students entering an NCCER-approved program.
 Combined with OSHA Outreach Certification, students learn the fundamental skills and safety requirements of working in today's construction industry.
 The class leads to multiple certifications and is 90-110 hours in length.

 "People who return to society after incarceration often face difficulty finding work because they lack any training or marketable skills.
-The CTE classes available to female offenders at the Gatesville complex address this problem," says Luke Ward, CTE Vocational Specialist.
+The CTE classes available to female residents at the Gatesville complex address this problem," says Luke Ward, CTE Vocational Specialist.
 "Training addresses a wide range of skills incorporating fundamentals, advanced training and safety training.
 The goal of these classes, as well as the goal of all WSD programs, is to increase the likelihood for success of students returning to the community.
 We are proud of the students who take these classes in an effort to seek future employment, transform their lives, and support their families.
 They are definitely making themselves adaptable and competitive in the workforce."